 The term “post-truth” is now often used to describe the current political climate in the United States, in which reality is relative and even the facts are open to interpretation.
 In the feature story of the new, 2018 edition of Barna Trends—an annual collection summarizing a year’s worth of Barna’s major research studies and including analysis, interviews and infographics—the Barna team and other trusted experts identify cultural and spiritual reasons the world is no longer in agreement about anything.

-In this sneak peek of Barna Trends 2018 (available now), let’s first examine the modern media dilemma.
+In this sneak peek of Barna Trends 2018, let’s first examine the modern media dilemma.

 The Facts About “Fake News”